jonandernovella/move_scripts/README.md

 - **Project ID**: Enter the UPPMAX project ID (e.g., nais2023-22-999).

-The tool generates a Bash script (`transfer_<directory>.sh`) based on your inputs.
+The command generates a Bash script (`transfer_<directory>.sh`) based on your inputs.
 This script can be edited to set the correct project ID.
 To execute the script, use the following command:

 ```bash
 $ sbatch transfer_<directory>.sh